Anglers catch probable great white shark in Alabama

-ORANGE BEACH, Ala.
-(WKRG) — Dylan Wier and Blaine Kenny were having a relatively boring night on Sunday.
+Dylan Wier and Blaine Kenny were having a relatively boring night on Sunday.
 They had been sitting on their fishing line with their clients in Orange Beach, Alabama, hoping for a bite.
+KTLA’s sister station WKRG reports.

 The two shark fishing guides never would have guessed that just before sunrise they were about to catch a 10-foot long great white shark.
 Their catch is believed to be the first great white caught in Alabama.